There’s a lot to consider when trying to define diastasis recti. Let’s start with the most basic and move to the more complex.

 Unlike children or pregnant women, diastasis recti is not a normal part of any life occurrence for a grown man.
 However, it can still occur, and most information seems to link it to poor strategies used with exercise or lifting.

-Back to the postpartum woman
+But, back to the postpartum woman

 So, if a child can close a diastasis by developing core strength and a man can create a diastasis recti by using poor exercise techniques, it certainly stands to reason that there is a mechanical nature to this disorder.